 I also contributed to the development of the app, ideating and implementing many of the details seen in the app, including the parallax toolbar, checkbox completion animation, and many of the surface and scrolling transitions.

-I led the design of the Repeat feature—allowing users to repeat their to-do’s on completion.
+I worked on the Repeat To-Do's feature, allowing users to repeat their items on a schedule.
 The challenge was exposing a set of options that was robust enough to cover the majority of scenarios, yet simple and unintimidating for the average consumer.

-We shipped an MVP that exposed only a subset of options available to us, with the mentality that it's easier to add additional functionality at a later date than subtract.
-For speed, we implemented a set of “quick” options that exposed the most used repeat options at a higher level, with an additional custom option that allowed for a more granular recurring setting.
+We shipped an MVP that exposed only a refined set of repeat options, with the mentality that it would be easier to add additional functionality at a later date based on feedback, rather than ship an overwhelming experience that we'd have to reduce later.
+We designed a set of “quick” actions that were exposed when the user interacted with the repeat field, making it super fast to set the most common recurrence.
+Additionally, we added a "Custom" option that allowed for a more granular recurrence setting.

 I worked cross-platform (iOS, Android, Mac, Windows, Web) on designs that felt as native to the device as possible.